Female fertility can be defined as the ability of a woman to conceive and carry a pregnancy for 9 months, which is called full-term pregnancy.

 Prof. Mary Wingfield (2017).
 The Fertility Handbook: Everything You Need to Know to Maximise Your Chance of Pregnancy, Gill & Macmillan Ltd, May 29, 2017.

-FAQs from users: 'Can alterations in the cervical mucus lead to female infertility?', 'When do girls stop growing in height?', 'When do women ovulate?', 'What age do girls get their period?', 'What age do girls get pubic hair?', 'What age do women peak sexually?', 'When does a woman go through menopause?', 'Does smoking affect fertility in females?' and 'Does caffeine affect fertility in females?'.
+FAQs from users: 'At what age is pregnancy most likely to occur?', 'What are the accessory gland of the female reproductive system?', 'Is the eating of canned foods advisable for female fertility?', 'Is the intake of canned foods advisable when it comes to female fertility?', 'When do girls stop growing in height?', 'Can a woman get pregnant just after puberty?', 'When do women ovulate?', 'What age do girls get their period?', 'What age do girls get pubic hair?', 'What age do women peak sexually?', 'When does a woman go through menopause?', 'Does smoking affect fertility in females?' and 'Does caffeine affect fertility in females?'.